 Now if you have any items that you no longer use or you think someone else might enjoy more, consider giving them a new home.

 There are a couple of options here.
 If you’d like a bit of money in exchange for your goods you can sell them online.
 Otherwise you can donate them to your local hospice or charity shop.

-And if it can’t be repaired, repurposed, rehomed or composted, recycle it!
+If it can’t be repaired, repurposed, re-homed or composted, recycle it!

 Most household waste materials (such as unbroken glass, hard plastics, tin and aluminium cans, paper and cardboard) can go straight into your council-collected recycling bin.